sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/dhAtushAstram/bhUdeva-sharmA/rasajalanidhiH_panchamakhaNDam.md

 ## Its causes and symptoms:-

   Insufficiency of physical exertion, sleeping in day time, and taking of food increasing phlegm are causes which increase sweetness in the rasa or chyle (essence of the food consumed), making it generate more fat than is actually required for the proper maintenance of the body.
-Fat, thus, accumulates in the system, and the fluid-carrying passages having been blocked by fat, the other [dha'tus](# "*Dha tus are the constituent parts of the body.
-They are: chyle, blood, flesh, bone, marrow, fat, and semen.")stand a very little chance of being developed.
+Fat, thus, accumulates in the system, and the fluid-carrying passages having been blocked by fat, the other dha'tus[^20]stand a very little chance of being developed.
 A fatty man thus becomes in-active.

+[^20]: "*Dha tus are the constituent parts of the body.
+They are: chyle, blood, flesh, bone, marrow, fat, and semen."

 The following are the symptoms of obesity:-